• Home

 Nikon D810, Nikon 24-120mm f/4G, 1/160 sec, f/11, ISO 200, 98.0 mm

 Before and after the flying, there are likely to be pilots and crew attending to their planes or being briefed.
 Sometimes, there will be re-enactors around the planes, or walking among the spectators, dressed in period costumes, providing extra atmosphere.
-Keep an eye out for other spectators: they are a rich source of images (just try to be respectful, and avoid portraying other people in unflattering ways: what goes around comes around).

 More than anything have fun.
 And don't forget to put the camera down from time to time.
 Don't watch airshows through just one eye :-)